korade-krushna/Ice_Cream_Manager/README.md

 # How To use
   1. For Using this project just download this repositary.
   2. extract the folder and open it in IDE like Eclips or Intellij.
-  3. then run the project by right clickin in main class and click on run.
+  3. then run the project by right clicking in IceCreamShopApplication class and click on run.
   4. head over to localhost:8181/ for using the web in any browser.
   **5. It is deployed on the cloud so you dont need to configure any Database**